uiuc-iml/Robotic-Perception-Box/README.md

 # Perception Box
 ## Perception Box Overview

-The **Perception Box** is an integrated framework for real-time visual-inertial SLAM, 3D semantic mapping, and indoor navigation — designed to make advanced perception algorithms as easy to use as a Python API call.
+The **Perception Box** is an integrated framework for real-time visual-inertial SLAM and 3D semantic mapping.

-Complex spatial understanding tasks often require robotics developers and researchers to manually install, build, and configure multiple libraries and algorithms from scratch.
-The Perception Box removes this barrier by packaging 3D mapping, semantic segmentation, and navigation algorithms into an accessible, modular system with a simple, consistent interface.

 This project lowers the entry barrier for deploying modern robotic perception capabilities on embedded systems like the NVIDIA Jetson, as well as standard Ubuntu desktops.
 By exposing a clear XML-RPC and Python API, it allows anyone to run live SLAM, stream labeled 3D maps, and control mapping tasks remotely — without the overhead of deep low-level integration.